ViTEraser: Harnessing the Power of Vision Transformers for Scene Text Removal with SegMIM Pretraining: Experiments

 To verify the generalization ability of ViTEraser, we extend it to the tampered scene text detection (TSTD) task \cite{wang2022detecting} that aims to localize both tampered and real texts from natural scenes.
-The experiments are conducted on the Tampered-IC13 dataset \cite{wang2022detecting} which provides the bounding boxes of real and tampered texts.
-Using its training set, we train a ViTEraser-Tiny (w/o SegMIM) whose three-channel outputs correspond to the box-level segmentation of real texts, tampered texts, and both of them, respectively.
+Using Tampered-IC13 dataset \cite{wang2022detecting}, we train a ViTEraser-Tiny (w/o SegMIM) whose three-channel outputs correspond to the box-level segmentation of real texts, tampered texts, and both of them, respectively.
 The dice losses on these three segmentation maps are utilized to optimize the network.
-The visualization results of the test set are shown in Fig. \ref{fig:exp_vis_tampered_ic13}, demonstrating ViTEraser can accurately localize tampered and real texts.
-Furthermore, to calculate the evaluation metrics \cite{wang2022detecting} including recall (R), precision (P), and f-measure (F) of tampered and real texts, we incorporate an EAST \cite{zhou2017east}, PSENet \cite{wang2019shape}, or ContourNet \cite{wang2020contournet} trained with Tampered-IC13 to produce bounding boxes of texts.
+Furthermore, to calculate the evaluation metrics including recall (R), precision (P), and f-measure (F) of tampered and real texts, we incorporate an EAST \cite{zhou2017east}, PSENet \cite{wang2019shape}, or ContourNet \cite{wang2020contournet} trained with Tampered-IC13 to produce text bounding boxes.
 Specifically, a bounding box will be regarded as tampered if more than 50\% pixels within it are classified as tampered by ViTEraser.
 Similarly, the bounding boxes of real texts can also be determined.
-The quantitative performance is presented in Tab. \ref{tab:exp_tamperd_ic13}.
+The quantitative performance is presented in Tab.~\ref{tab:exp_tamperd_ic13} and the visualizations are shown in Fig.~\ref{fig:exp_vis_tampered_ic13}.
 It can be seen that ViTEraser can achieve state-of-the-art performance on Tampered-IC13, showing strong generalization potential.